Dananji-Siriwardana/SL-Voyager/README.md

 -Receive seasonal forecasts, including insights on peak tourism periods, visitor counts, and resource needs

 ## Future Enhancements
-=Real-Time Data Integration: Incorporate more dynamic, real-time sources such as social media and mobile application usage to refine predictions
+= Real-Time Data Integration: Incorporate more dynamic, real-time sources such as social media and mobile application usage to refine predictions
-=Advanced Trend Analytics: Use deep learning models for improved accuracy and to predict longer-term trends =User Customization: Enable personalized forecast parameters for specific regions or tourist attractions
+= Advanced Trend Analytics: Use deep learning models for improved accuracy and to predict longer-term trends = User Customization: Enable personalized forecast parameters for specific regions or tourist attractions

 **Developer**: Weerakoon H.P.S.P.
 [IT21245060]